MICA affected home owners are being urged to send a carefully drafted letter to their banks asking for their support during the crisis.

 The letter is to be signed by the home owner and sent to their bank.

-Campaigners will be handing out the letters in towns throughout the county including Ramelton, Clonmany, Carndonagh, Buncrana, Lifford and Letterkenny.
+Campaigners handed out the letters in towns throughout the county including Ramelton, Clonmany, Carndonagh, Buncrana, Lifford and Letterkenny.

 “Come out and get your letter.
 They are in an envelope already so all the home owner has to do is sign their name and address and send it to the mortgage provider.